Pathfinder 2e - The Ranger Handbook

 If you are familiar with the Ranger from 1st edition Pathfinder or from any edition of DnD, there is a lot here that is different.
 While the core concept of the Ranger is still the same, a lot has changed here.
 You can still have an animal companion, and two-weapon fighting and archery builds are still great, but PF2's rangers don't have spellcasting, and core features like Favored Enemy and Favored Terrain have been made into class feats so you're no longer locked into them.

 One of the more novel changes which Paizo has made to the ranger between editions of Pathfinder is granting the Ranger a number of support features, allowing them to share the benefits of their signature Hunt Prey and Hunter's Edge features with their allies.
-The intent is that you'll do this with your Animal Companion, but the Ranger Class Feats which grant these support options can apply to any if your allies, so if you have another capable martial ally in the party like a fighter or a rogue you can act as a significant force multiplier, boosting their effectiveness considerably by sharing your own capabilities temporarily.
+You can do this with your Animal Companion, but the Ranger Class Feats which grant these support options can apply to any of your allies, so if you have another capable martial ally in the party like a fighter or a rogue you can act as a significant force multiplier, boosting their effectiveness considerably by sharing your own capabilities temporarily.
 That should by no means discourage you from investing in an Animal Companion, because the Ranger has several great and unique ways to do so, but it's an interesting and refreshing concept to let the ranger play a supporting role without relying on magic or something.

 Ranger Class Features